andrevlima/economic-calendar-api/README.md

 Version 1.0.0

-An API endpoint implement to give fast as possible a JSON response with the economic calendar of events.
+An API endpoint implement to give fast as possible a JSON response with the economic calendar of events, commonly used in Forex.

 It uses the investing.com as data source and using a "web crawling" methodology, revelant data is captured and returned in a more well-structured data model, in this